Mohit-dev-dot/state-dashboard/README.md

 # state-dashboard
-🚀 State Development Impact Analyzer (Pro)
+🚀 State Development Impact Analyzer

 A fully interactive Streamlit-based analytics dashboard that evaluates the development performance of Indian states across economic, social, and infrastructure indicators.
 The tool transforms raw state-level data into actionable insights, comparisons, and forecasting visualizations using modern data science techniques.